NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

     enableArchiveFileCompression ="true" />
 {% endhighlight %}

+### Logging exceptions (**breaking change**)

+Logging exceptions is now more consistent and complete then before.
+This is a breaking change.
+All the logger methods, like `.Debug`, `Error` etc has now a first optional parameter of the type `Exception`.
+Only that parameter would be written as `Exception` to the log and can be used in the layout renderer like ` ${exception:format=tostring}`.

+#### Changes:

+*	All "exception" methods are starting with `Exception`.
+E.g `Error(Exception exception, string message, params object[] args)`.
+*	All "exception" methods has 'args' as parameter for formatting the message.
+*	All "exception" methods has an overload with an `IFormatProvider` as parameter.

+Changes that are not backwards-compatible.
+*	removed "exceptionCandidate" hack: `Log(string message, Exception ex)` would write to exception property instead of message.
+This is non-backwards compatible in behaviour!
+*	all other "exception methods": Eg. `ErrorException` and `Error(string message, Exception exception)` are marked as `Obsolete`, also in the interfaces.

+{% highlight csharp %}

+//NLog 4.0
+Logger.Error(ex, "ow noos");
+Logger.Error(ex, "ow noo {0}", "s");

+//Obsolete
+Logger.ErrorException(ex, "ow noos");

+//BREAKING CHANGE: no compile error, but exception is used in message formatting.
+Logger.Error("ow noos", ex); //don't do this.
+//consistent with:
+Logger.Error("ow noos {0}", var1");

+{% endhighlight %}

 ###Conditional logging

 In extreme cases logging could affect the performance of your application.
 There is a small overhead when writing a lot of log messages, like Tracing.